👉 TAP TO SAVE 30% WITH CODE NEW

 2025 Stats: 71.8% completion, 3,565 passing yards, 30 passing touchdowns, 10 interceptions, 156 rushing yards, two rushing touchdowns

-Projected as an early first-round pick and the second quarterback off of the board in the 2026 NFL Draft, Oregon’s Dante Moore opted to return to Eugene for another season as opposed to leaving for the league.
+Projected as an early first-round pick and the second quarterback off the board in the 2026 NFL Draft, Oregon’s Dante Moore opted to return to Eugene for another season as opposed to leaving for the league.

-While Moore overall had a great season statistically, he does have growing to do as a passer.
+While Moore overall had a great season statistically, he has growing to do as a passer.
 Passing up NFL money and likely being a high first-round pick is not an easy decision to make, but it may have been the smart decision in the long-haul for Moore, who has only started 20 career games after sitting behind Dillon Gabriel a season ago.

 The natural talent is uncanny, and Moore has made his fair share of impressive throws along with a good amount of boneheaded decisions.
 He has become known for not showing up in the Ducks’ biggest games, and returning to college can help him rewrite that narrative.